Micro Fiber Cleaning Cloths & Steam Cleaning

 ALL-PURPOSE SPRAY CLEANER 1/2 teaspoon washing soda A dab of liquid soap 2 cups hot tap water Combine the ingredients in a spray bottle and shake until the washing soda has dissolved.
 Apply and wipe off with a sponge or rag.
 Read more: http://columbusfinancialcoach.blogspot.com/

-How to Make a Non-Toxic Cleaning Kit WINDOW CLEANER 1/4-1/2 teaspoon liquid detergent 3 tablespoons vinegar 2 cups water Spray bottle Put all the ingredients into a spray bottle, shake it up a bit, and use as you would a commercial brand.
+WINDOW CLEANER 1/4-1/2 teaspoon liquid detergent 3 tablespoons vinegar 2 cups water Spray bottle Put all the ingredients into a spray bottle, shake it up a bit and use as you would a commercial brand.
 The soap in this recipe is important.
 It cuts the wax residue from the commercial brands you might have used in the past.
 Read more http://columbusfinancialcoach.blogspot.com/

-An inexpensive all natural way to prevent underarm odor.
-In fact works great, and I think work better then my commercial deodorant.
-It is the old fashion Arm & Hammer!
-You got it baking soda!
-I know I was worried about the chemicals in my deodorant; I was resistant to go to an all natural product and pay $6 per stick!
-Now, I can do both at a great price too!
-Read more: http://columbusfinancialcoach.blogspot.com/
+I found an inexpensive all-natural way to prevent underarm odor.
+In fact, works great, and I think to work better than my commercial deodorant.
+It's the old fashion Arm & Hammer (Baking Soda) Mix with equal amounts of cornstarch!
+You got it baking soda, to remove the order and cornstarch to keep you dry.
+This combo will cost less than $2.00 can easily last over a year.
+I know I was worried about the chemicals in my deodorant, I was resistant to go to an all natural product and pay $6 per stick!
+Now, I can do both at a great price too and 100% natural too.

 Solar Lights to save on energy bill